My last act of childhood resistance

 SYNOPSIS:

 Val di Zoldo, in the Dolomites.
-On a hill called Lumin—“small light”—stands a family tennis court built in the 1970s by Giovanni’s grandfather, Enzo.
+On a hill called Lumin (“small light”), stands a family tennis court built in the 1980s by Giovanni’s grandfather, Enzo.
 Once the center of gatherings and celebrations, it is now abandoned, slowly being reclaimed by cracks and weeds.

 After his grandfather’s death, Giovanni avoided returning home.
 But now, faced with his mother’s plan to turn the court into a parking lot for the family business, he decides to go back and occupy it for one last summer.

-If he doesn’t make this film now, the court will disappear.
+If he doesn’t make this film now, the court and its history will disappear under a layer of asphalt.

 What was once the center of his childhood becomes a cinematic device: a chameleon-like soundstage where reality is staged and challenged.
-Through projections of family archive footage and performative interventions, past and present merge on the surface of the court, turning it into a living space of memory and confrontation.
+Through projections of family archives at night and absurd performative interventions like wearing high-vis vests with his mother to measure the future parking lot, or reconstructing a legendary family fight with a billiard table under a slow-motion rain of clothes—past and present merge on the surface of the court.

-Between construction and erasure, the court becomes a battleground between memory and transformation.
+Between construction and erasure, the court becomes a battleground between memory, family tensions, and transformation.

 DIRECTOR’S NOTES